hbere/my-reads/README.md

 # About

-This is a web application that tracks books by status(currently reading, want to read, read).
+This is a web application where you can track seven (7) books by status: currently reading, want to read, and read.
+It also includes search functionality.

 # Quick Start (assumes Linux or Unix OS)